DLFMetadataAssessment/DLFMetadataAssessment.github.io/README.md

 ## About Jekyll

 [Jekyll](http://jekyllrb.com) is a Rails gem that generates static websites from markdown, HTML, and other formats.
-See the [official Jekyll documentation](http://jekyllrb.com/docs/home/) for details.
+See the [official Jekyll documentation](http://jekyllrb.com/docs/home/) for details and instructions on how to install.
+There is also a comprehensive guide to installing Jekyll on a Windows machine available [here](http://jekyll-windows.juthilo.com/).

 ## Contributing